Corporate Directory Integration¶

 Future authentication methods¶

 Mattermost Enterprise Edition releases new improvements monthly.
 Several additional authentication methods are planned, but not yet scheduled.
-If you’re an enterprise interested in deploying with one of the following options, or another option not yet listed, please contact firstname.lastname@example.org to start a discussion.
+If you’re an enterprise interested in deploying with an option not yet provided in our documenation, please contact email@example.com to start a discussion.